Skip to main content

 Feature Flag or Setting

 A Setting is an essential bit of ConfigCat.
-It can be of multiple types like on/off switch (bool), number (int, double) or any text (string) your application requires to be modified without the need of a new deployment.
+It can be of multiple types, such as an on/off switch (bool), number (int, double) or any text (string).
+You can use it to change your application's behavior remotely, without a new deployment.

 A Feature Flag is a Setting of type Bool.